Community Guide · Lane County, Oregon

 Real-Time Air Quality Monitoring & Advisories

-LRAPA is Oregon's only local air authority and operates a network of air monitors across Lane County.
-During smoke events, LRAPA issues air quality advisories with health guidance and regularly updates conditions.
-Eastern Lane County (Oakridge, Vida, Blue River) is most frequently affected.
+LRAPA is Oregon's only local air authority, operating a network of air monitors across Lane County.
+Eastern Lane County (Oakridge, Vida, Blue River) is most frequently affected by smoke events.

 Smoke All Areas